nylas-samples/java-read-email/README.md

 $ mvn exec:java -Dexec.mainClass="ReadInbox"
 ```

-When successfull, it will display the first 5 emails in your inbox
+When successfull, it will display the first 5 emails in your inbox along with their date

 ## Learn more